waterfall83/med_translation/README.md

+> An AI-assisted medical translation and simplification tool backed by peer-reviewed research.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.